wedward88/TwoDeeSkate/README.md

 ### Javascript-Project-Rename

+Fire hydrant and other obstacle icons made by Freepik from www.flaticon.com

 ## Background and Overview

 As an avid skateboarder, I thought it would be fun to create a skateboard game to strengthen my Javascript skills, and learn to use Canvas HTML to do so.